masogit/am-browser-doc/docs/start/security.md

 ## User Management and Authentication
-This chapter provides information related to user management and authentication.
+This section provides information related to user management and authentication.

 ### Authentication Model
 Asset Manager supports the following authentication methods:
 *	Username and password authentication

   In an out-of-the-box default installation, AM Browser requires users to enter username and password credentials to gain access to the application.
-This basic authentication & authorization provider for AM Browser consists of a non-FIPS 140-2 compliant module that utilizes industry standard cryptography such as AES CBC and Triple-DES CBC.
+This basic authentication and authorization provider for AM Browser consists of a non-FIPS 140-2 compliant module that utilizes industry standard cryptography such as AES CBC and Triple-DES CBC.
 *	LDAP authentication

   You can integrate AM Browser to an LDAP directory service to share contact information across your network.

 ## Authorization
-This chapter provides information related to user authorization in AM Browser.
+This section provides information related to user authorization in AM Browser.
 ### Authorization Model
 Access to AM Browser resources is authorized based on the user’s following settings:
 *	User role